localstack/docs/content/en/getting-started/help-and-support.md

 ### LocalStack Web Application

-LocalStack Web Application is available to all Pro users.
+LocalStack Web Application is available to all licensed users.
 To create a support ticket:

 - Navigate to the [LocalStack Web Application](http://app.localstack.cloud).
 - Click on the chat icon in the bottom right corner of the page.